arielherself/espresso/README.md

  **China** fined **Didi** , a ride-hailing company, more than $1bn over “vile” breaches of the country’s data security laws.
 The fine amounts to about 5% of its revenue in 2021 and would end a months-long investigation into the firm’s cyber-security practices.
 Didi has [struggled](https://www.economist.com/business/2022/06/09/the-communist-party-resuscitates-didi-global) ever since it angered Chinese regulators by listing on the New York stock exchange last year despite being told not to do so.

- **American Airlines** reported record quarterly revenue results of $13.4bn.
-The company announced a net income of $476m.
+ **American Airlines** reported record quarterly revenues of $13.4bn.
+The company announced net income of $476m.
 When adjusted for one-off events, that made for its first quarterly profit since the start of the **covid-19 pandemic** .
-But despite a summer surge in traveller numbers, challenges remain for the airline, including staffing shortages—but the airline predicted a profitable third quarter nonetheless.
+Despite a summer surge in traveller numbers, challenges remain for the airline, including staffing shortages.
+The carrier predicted a profitable third quarter nonetheless.

  **Fact of the day:** 0.03, the number of deaths associated with one terawatt-hour of electricity produced from nuclear-power plants.
 [Read the full article](https://www.economist.com/graphic-detail/2022/07/19/how-safe-is-nuclear-energy).